petitangelito/py-codenvy-cheatsheet/README.md

 ## Motivation

-I am clearly a fan of Vim and I use a lot it to code in Python.
+I am clearly a fan of Vim and I use it a lot to code in Python.
 This is a great tool.
 Unfortunately, that means that I cannot easily code when I am far from my Linux box.
+So I have investigated online IDE.

+With Codenvy, you can code in Python.
+You cannot develop like on your laptop, the code has to be managed in a web framework.
+You can code whatever your want, you just have to take care of the user interface.

 ## Challenges